hashicorp/terraform-provider-azuread/website/docs/guides/azure_cli.html.markdown

 $ az account list
 ```

-The output (similar to below) will display one or more Subscriptions - with the `tenantId` field being the `tenant_id` field referenced above.
+The output (similar to below) will display one or more Tenants and/or Subscriptions.

 ```json
 [